Helsinki and Tallinn: Baltic Sisters

 If you've got some time, dip into this old-fashioned, gazebo-like oasis of coffee, pastry, and relaxation (get what you like at the bar inside and sit anywhere).

-With its prominent green dome and the 12 apostles overlooking the city and harbor, this church is Carl Ludvig Engel's masterpiece.
-Finished in 1852, the interior is pure architectural truth.
-Open a pew gate and sit, surrounded by the saints of Protestantism, to savor Neoclassical nirvana (on Senate Square, http://tuomiokirkko.kirkkohelsinki.net).
+With its prominent green dome, gleaming white facade, and the 12 apostles overlooking the city and harbor, this church is Carl Ludvig Engel's masterpiece.
+The stark interior is pure architectural truth.
+Open a pew gate and sit, surrounded by the saints of Protestantism, to savor Neoclassical nirvana.

 While commonly called the "Russian church," the cathedral is actually Eastern Orthodox, answering to the patriarch in Constantinople (Istanbul).
 The cathedral's Orthodox Mass is beautiful, with a standing congregation, candles, incense, icons in action, priests behind the iconostasis, and timeless vocal music.

 This is a handy option for a good, traditional sauna with a coarse and local crowd.
 Pay for a towel, find a locker, strip (keep the key on your wrist), and head for the steam.
 Cooling off is nothing fancy — just a bank of cold showers.
 A woman in a fish-cleaner's apron will give you a wonderful full-body scrub with Brillo pad-like mitts, and you can relax with the beer-drinking regulars on the sidewalk just outside.